Michael-Fragano/CS3110-Gravity-Final/INSTALL.md

 >
 >`moon`

+When you run a preset system, a window will pop up with the system running.
+To close the system, simply use the X at the top of the window.
+The prompt will again ask you to run a preset, so you can run another if you choose to, or you can exit the program by typing `Q`.

 Once the simulation is running the following buttons have these effects:

 Space Bar: Toggle through different views -your current focus will be typed in